 However, fundamentally, these optimal reaction norms must have an underlying molecular and genetic basis (Saastamoinen et al., 2018), that is, there must be a genotype-to-phenotype map (Alberch, 1991; Nichol et al., 2019) that can process internal states and environmental conditions, leading to the emergence of plastic responses at the phenotypic level.

-One such representation of a genotype-to-phenotype map is the gene-regulatory network (GRN) model proposed by Wagner (1994).
-Wagner's gene-regulatory network model assumes that a developmental phenotype is a vector of expression states of regulatory genes and the genotype is a matrix that contains the interactions between these genes.
-The Wagner model can be modified such that the regulatory genes can receive internal or environmental cues (Espinosa-Soto et al., 2011; Draghi and Whitlock, 2012; van Gestel and Weissi , and produce a quantitative phenotype (Draghi and Whitlock, 2012).
-Indeed, representing plasticity using 114 and its variants (Spirov and Holloway, 2013).
-While this is still a highly simplified representation of molecular processes that generate plasticity, gene-regulatory networks not only provides a mechanism for 116 it (Chevin et al., 2022), but also reveals network approaches can reveal how phenotypic plasticity modifies evolvability by introducing developmental constraints (Draghi and Whitlock, 2012; Brun-Usan et al., 2021).
-For example, under conditions of rapid environmental change, Draghi and Whitlock (2012) model modelled phenotypic plasticity of two correlated quantitative traits using a model combining GRN and quantitative genetics approaches.
-They find found that plastic populations, which evolve in heterogeneous environments and have genes that receive an input from the external environment, exhibit evolvability in the direction of the environmental variation and adapt most easily. van Gestel and Weissing (2016) model modelled bacterial sporulation using a GRN approach, incorporating phenotypic plasticity by allowing the regulatory genes to receive environmental inputs, and find-found that a GRN approach allows for greater diversity in the response to novel conditions than a classical reaction norm approach, capturing a greater adaptive potential.
+One such representation of a genotype-to-phenotype map is the gene-regulatory network (GRN) model proposed by Wagner (1994) and its variants (Spirov and Holloway, 2013).
+While this is still a highly simplified representation of molecular processes that generate plasticity, gene-regulatory network approaches can reveal how phenotypic plasticity modifies evolvability by introducing developmental constraints (Draghi and Whitlock, 2012; Brun-Usan et al., 2021).
+For example, under conditions of rapid environmental change, Draghi and Whitlock (2012) modelled phenotypic plasticity of two correlated quantitative traits using a model combining GRN and quantitative genetics approaches.
+They found that plastic populations, which evolve in heterogeneous environments and have genes that receive an input from the external environment, exhibit evolvability in the direction of environmental variation and adapt most easily, van Gestel and Weissing (2016) modelled bacterial sporulation using a GRN approach, incorporating phenotypic plasticity by allowing the regulatory genes to receive environmental inputs, and found that a GRN approach allows for greater diversity in the response to novel conditions than a classical reaction norm approach, capturing a greater adaptive potential.